-What I especially love is that once you make or buy enough soil to fill these bags, I use 200 and 300 gallon bags, (small space dwellers can use 25-50 gal bags, just remember the bigger the bag, the bigger the plant) you can amend them every year by composting in place or growing cover crops in the fall and winter, so that your bags are ready to go in the late spring.
+What I especially love is that once you make or buy enough soil to fill these bags, I use 200 and 300 gallon bags, (small space dwellers can use 25-50 gal bags, just remember the bigger the bag, the bigger the plant) you can amend them every year by composting in place, adding your plastic bag compost regularly or growing cover crops in the fall and winter in the bag itself, so that your bags are ready to go in the late spring.

 After the fall harvest, I start by pulling out any residual roots to dry (ground roots make great tea and bath salts- we will have recipes for roots in future posts), placing a layer of cardboard and newspaper on top of last season’s soil, then adding shredded leaves and stems (my shredded raspberry canes are turning out to be my favorite), manure, compost, weeds, then topping the whole bag with plant trimmings.
 The reason I put a large pile of plant trimmings on top is to keep the critters out that might think these bags are a buffet of worms just for their enjoyment, I currently have a family of skunks, which I love, but they make a mess out of the bags without a barrier of some sort.
 The worms eat the leaves, manure, compost and weeds and in return leave worm poop, which is ultra beneficial for cannabis cultivation.

 A keyhole garden is a two-meter-wide circular raised garden with a keyhole-shaped indentation on one side.
 The indentation allows gardeners to add uncooked vegetable scraps, greywater, and manure into a composting basket that sits in the center of the bed.

 An easy keyhole garden made with pavers, mine is made from recycled pallets.
 Lots of ideas online.
 If conserving water is an issue in your area, this might be the perfect solution for you.